top of page

 (*Pay structure for the role is salary + stipend)*

-This is a hybrid role.
+This is a role that combines teaching and leadership.
 We are looking for a Math Coordinator/4th-5th Grade Math/Science Teacher who brings deep craft and deep care to the same classroom.
 As our Math and Science teacher for 4th and 5th grade, you will shape how our oldest scholars understand the world and themselves.
 This is not a role for someone who wants to just deliver a curriculum.
 It is a role for an educator who wants to leave a mark on students' lives.

-This is also a teacher leadership role.
-As Math Coordinator, you will sit on the BWS Academic Team alongside the Director of Academics and Achievement, Learning Specialist and Instructional Coach, Data Coordinator, Student Assessment Assistant, and Head of School, contributing your expertise to school-wide decisions about instruction, data, and scholar support.
+As a Lead Teacher and Math Coordinator, you will sit on the BWS Academic Team alongside the Director of Academics and Achievement, Learning Specialist and Instructional Coach, Data Coordinator, Student Assessment Assistant, and Head of School, contributing your expertise to school-wide decisions about instruction, data, and scholar support.
 You will have a seat at the table, and your voice will matter.

 To support the full scope of this role, the Math Coordinator carries a reduced teaching load, creating protected time for data analysis, curriculum coordination, scholar pull-out support, and academic team responsibilities